wwendy233/Plaza-Dataset/README.md

 ## Sensor Details

-*(The download link and the sensor details will be updated upon acceptance of the associated research paper.
+*(The download links and the sensor details will be updated upon acceptance of the associated research paper.
 Please stay tuned for updates.)*

 ![Plaza Image](plaza.png)